szaneer/240TestPrep/README.md

 # 240TestPrep
 Get dat practice in

-Hi everyone!
+Hi!
 If you're here you're probably trying to get ready for the CS240 final.
 Before we go any further though I'd like to share a few tips!
 - Take a deep breath and relax and know that you can do it!
 - Stop trying to memorize every little bit of syntax and start trying to understand concepts.
 Syntax is useless if you don't know how to use it!